Healthcare: Neurology

 Content

 In patients with Parkinson's disease (PD), surgery is generally recommended at a time when medications cannot adequately control symptoms.
-Patients are most often referred for deep brain stimulation (DBS) surgery when they have experienced problems with dyskinesias (excessive involuntary movements that occur as a consequence of PD medications) and fluctuations (the beneficial effects of medications do not last long enough between doses).
+Patients are most often referred for DBS surgery when they have experienced problems with dyskinesias (excessive involuntary movements that occur as a consequence of PD medications) and fluctuations (the beneficial effects of medications do not last long enough between doses), or when they have tremor that is not sufficiently controlled with medication.
 When there are limited further adjustments that can be made with medications because of these problems, surgery may be a way to limit complications from medications and to improve motor function.
-It is important to note that for most symptoms, surgery will NOT work any better than medications ever did.
-The major benefits of DBS surgery in this case are to decrease "off" time and to reduce or eliminate dyskinesias.
+It is important to note that for most symptoms (the exception being tremor), surgery will NOT work any better than medications ever did.
+The major benefits of DBS surgery in this case are to work LONGER rather than better by decreasing "off" time and to reduce or eliminate medication induced side effects like dyskinesias.
 In consequence, many patients report that their quality of life improves substantially after DBS.
 Medications can be gradually reduced after DBS, but this is not always the case and may depend on many factors.

 In PD, motor symptoms (rigidity, slowness/incoordination, speech, walking/balance problems) that do not get better with medications will generally not get better following DBS surgery.
 The only exception is with tremor, which can be often be effectively controlled with DBS even when it has failed to improve with medications.
 Additionally, DBS is NOT a cure for PD, and it does not stop the underlying progression of the disease.
-Some symptoms such as balance difficulties, speech problems, swallowing difficulties, and cognitive decline develop or worsen as PD progresses, and cannot be addressed with DBS adjustment.
-Finally, the non-motor complications of PD, such as depression, problems with thinking or memory, constipation, urinary changes, or pain, are also not likely to be markedly improved by DBS.
+Some symptoms such as balance difficulties, speech problems, swallowing difficulties, and cognitive decline develop or worsen as PD progresses, and cannot be addressed with DBS therapy.
 It is absolutely imperative that patients have realistic expectations and a clear understanding about the anticipated outcomes and potential risks before consenting to the procedure.

-Patients undergoing treatment for Tourette syndrome (TS) should be aware that DBS in this condition is still under investigation and there are no guarantees about the outcome.
+The treatment of Tourette syndrome (TS) with DBS is not yet widely done and Baylor is one of the few centers in the country routinely doing DBS procedures for this condition.
+Because of this, there is not yet a standardized practice across medical institutions on how to treat TS with DBS.
 In our experience to date, tics can substantially improve, but they do not go away completely.
 There may also be some improvements in co-morbidities such as obsessive-compulsive disorder and attention deficit disorder.
 Surgery is generally reserved for severe cases in which all medical and psychological therapies have been exhausted and unsuccessful.
+Patients with significant Tourette syndrome and Obsessive compulsive disorder may undergo dual target DBS jointly managed by our clinic and Baylor Psychiatry.

 Heading